xyzzy/cerberus/README.md

 Displaying the main/daughter-board bus connector.
 The mainboard contains all the digital components, the extended board the function specific components.
-There were design plans to use radio components making it one of the first smart phones.
+There were design plans to use radio components making it one of the first smartphones.

 ![lcd-jewelcase](media/block1.gif) ![lcd-jewelcase](media/block2.gif)